PatMurp/ngration/README.md

 #### !! under construction !!

-Demo Node.js project that aims to expirement with implementing security from the beginning using Continuous Integration
+Demo Node.js project that aims to expirement with implementing security from the beginning using Continuous Integration (CI)

 ###Implemented:
-* basic mocha test
+* run mocha tests
 * use nsp tool to check for node module  security vulnerabilities
+* use istanbul to create code coverage reports
 * gulp ci task to analyze code complexity; outputs maintainibility index
 * gulp ci task which run jshint on all JavaScript files.
 Configured to:
 	* enforce "use strict";
 	* Cyclomatic Complexity maximum value is 10

-##### To run application:
+##### To run CI tasks locally:

 	$ npm install
 	$ bower install
+	$ gulp ci
 	$ npm test
+	$ npm run coverage

+##### To run application:

 	$ node app.js

 point browser to: [localhost:4000](http://localhost:4000/)